Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 ama-logs-rs   1/1     1            1           47m
 ```

 Now that Container Insights has been enabled, we can turn our attention to the Azure Portal and see the results of our labor.
+(It may take a few minutes for data to flow into the Log Analytics workspace.)

 Within the Portal, navigate to the cluster.
 Once inside the cluster, check out the Monitoring section of the menu system and open the Insights tab.
 Here, you will be presented with a nice visualization of your cluster, showing node count, CPU, and memory utilization.
 You'll also a graph showing the active pod count.
 These views are dynamic.
 You can change the time range, or even look at live data from the cluster.